hungcq/knowledge-repo/IT/domain-driven-design/9-making-implicit-concepts-explicit.md

 - -> Transform the model, facilitate refinement into a deeper model

 ### Where to discover new concepts
-- Language of domain experts: not simple as "noun are object" notion
+- Language of domain experts: not simple as "nouns are objects" notion
 - -> Need to follow up with conversation and knowledge crunching to carve out a clean, useful concept
 - Awkwardness/complication in the design
 - -> Engage the domain experts to search/invent the missing concept